ibm-cloud-docs/vpc/block_storage_vpc_bandwidth.md

 | `volume-a`|  9,000 | 1,179 Mbps |  37.5% | 1,179 Mbps  |
 | `volume-b`| 15,000 | 1,966 Mbps |  62.5% | 1,966 Mbps  |
 | All data volumes | N/A |  3,145 Mbps | 100% | 3,145 Mbps[^ttext1] |
-{: caption="Table 2.
-Volume bandwidth allocation with 2 data volumes." caption-side="bottom"}
+{: caption="Volume bandwidth allocation with 2 data volumes." caption-side="bottom"}

 [^ttext1]: The data volume's allocated bandwidth values equal their provisioned throughput limits.
 The available instance volume bandwidth is 3,607 MBps, which is more than the sum of the provisioned throughput limit of the data volumes.